-Why might you choose to have a private consultation?
+Why choose to have a private consultation?

-Unfortunately, the NHS has a severe shortage of consultant psychiatrists so it is almost impossible to get to see one unless you become very ill indeed.
+Unfortunately, the NHS has a severe shortage of consultant psychiatrists, so it is almost impossible to get to see one unless you become very ill indeed.
 The fact is, most mental health issues have to be managed by GPs.
 Mostly they do a wonderful job – but they are not specialists in mental illness.

-- It is always far faster than waiting to be seen on the NHS;
+- It is always far faster than waiting to be seen on the NHS

 - You can keep it all private – even from your friends and family.

 As you can see from the recommendations at the bottom of this page and the independent reviews of our service at iwantgreatcare, those who have tried it all seem to be willing to recommend our service.
 So we must be doing something right!

-You can book a 30 minute advice session for £100 with the specialist psychiatrist you choose to talk to.
-You can either book your advice session here, fill in our initial enquiry form so someone can give you a call to talk it through further, or you can ring us on 033 0124 1980 during office hours.
+You can book your consultation here, or, if you would like a bit more information, you are welcome to fill in our initial enquiry form and someone will give you a call to talk it through further.
+Alternatively, you can ring our friendly customer support team on 033 0124 1980 (available 8am-8pm weekdays).